Vidyasagar College for Women

 Vidyasagar College for Women is a women's college affiliated to the University of Calcutta.
 One of the most prestigious Women college in North kolkata.
 Its Govt.
 Aided College and offers undergraduate courses in arts, commerce and sciences.
-Acreedited by National Assessment and Accreditation Council of India.
-It is funded by University Grants Commission (India).Financial assistance through the Kanyashree Prakalpa program by the West Bengal government is available for female students.
+Grade A by National Assessment and Accreditation Council of India.
+It is funded by University Grants Commission (India).Financial assistance through the Kanyashree Prakalpa program by the West Bengal government is available for female students.Vidyasagar College for Women is situated in North Kolkata, the birthplace of the Bengal Renaissance, which emerged in the Bengal region of the British Raj.

 History

 It was founded in 1960.
 However, its history goes back to 1931 when a separate women's section of the Vidyasagar College was started to cater to the educational requirements of the women folk of Kolkata.
-Since its foundation in 1960, Vidyasagar College for Women committed itself to carry forward the ideals and principles of Pundit Iswar Chandra Vidyasagar, the great educationist and social reformer of the 19th century.
+Since its foundation in 1960, Vidyasagar College for Women committed itself to carry forward the ideals and principles of Pundit Iswar Chandra Vidyasagar, the great educationist and social reformer of the 19th century..The Bengal Renaissance was a movement of social, cultural, intellectual, artistical and literary renewal that emerged in Bengal during the nineteenth and early twentieth centuries.
+It significantly influenced the modernization of Indian society and its educational system.

 About college

 Vidyasagar College for Women is a morning college.
 The college offers a wide variety of both academic and job oriented professional courses.
-The main campus is located at 39, Sankar Ghosh Lane, Kolkata 6 and its upcoming annexe at 8A Shibnarayan Das Lane and at Vidyasagar Smriti Mandir, the residence of Pundit Iswar Chandra Vidyasagar at 36 Vidyasagar Street, Kolkata 700 009.Vidyasagar College for Women are located at the heart of North Kolkata, the central zone of the Bengal Renaissance movement.
+The main campus is located at 39, Sankar Ghosh Lane, Kolkata 6 and its upcoming annexe at 8A Shibnarayan Das Lane and at Vidyasagar Smriti Mandir, the residence of Pundit Iswar Chandra Vidyasagar at 36 Vidyasagar Street, Kolkata 700 009.Vidyasagar College for Women are located at the main of North Kolkata, the central zone of the Bengal Renaissance movement.